 Spreading of Ootheca

-One possible method is placing the eggs in a sealable plastic bag before throwing them away, to prevent any possibility of the eggs hatching and crawling back into your home.
-Just try not to break the ootheca open when collecting it.
+One possible method is placing the eggs in a sealable plastic bag before throwing them away (be careful not to break them when handling!).
+This will help prevent any hatching nymphs from crawling back into your home.

 Better Methods of Killing Cockroaches